-John Pearce pioneered low-cost dining in Victorian London.
+John Pearce pioneered low-cost restaurants in Victorian London.

-John Pearce (1847 – 1930) came from a poor background in Shoreditch.
-His strict Baptist mother had a lasting influence upon him.
-His father died when he was young, so from the age of nine he had to earn a living.
+John Pearce (1847 – 1930) was born into humble circumstances in Hoxton, London.
+His Welsh mother’s strict Baptist faith was to have a lasting influence upon him.
+His father, a hatter, died when he was young, so from the age of nine he had to earn a living.

-While working as a porter in Covent Garden, Pearce recognised the difficulty that workmen had in procuring good food early in the morning.
-In 1866 he hired a barrow from which he sold coffee, bread and cakes.
+Pearce recognised the difficulty that labourers had in procuring good food early in the morning.
+In 1866 he hired a costermonger’s barrow from which he sold coffee, bread and cakes.
 He would set up his stand from four o’clock in the morning on City Road.

 After six months Pearce had saved enough money to build himself a stall, which he named the Gutter Hotel.
 Within a few years he was serving 2,000 customers every day.
-Eventually Pearce was able to sell the Gutter Hotel for £200.
+Pearce sold the Gutter Hotel for £200 in 1879.

 Pearce leased two adjacent properties on Farringdon Road in 1882, where he sold as many as 1,200 beef-steak puddings a day.
 Soon, 6,000 people were being served on a daily basis.

-Pearce was inspired by the temperance movement, and offered his restaurants as alternatives to public houses and taverns.
+Pearce was a teetotaller, and offered his restaurants as alternatives to public houses and taverns.
+Pearce restaurants were one of the few places outside of public houses and hotels where women could get a meal.
 Despite this, he was never an idealist, but a hard-headed businessman.

 Unwilling to miss out on the middle market, Pearce opened two British Tea Table outlets in the City of London, aimed at young clerks, in 1892.
 Popular meals included eggs on toast and ham salad in summer, and soup, chops and steaks in the winter.